 - Tax breakdown for invoices and bills.
 Find out the type and amount of taxes mapped to each invoice and bill in a single dashboard.

 - Tax calculations.
-Say goodbye to manual calculations of taxes for the whole year, Peakflo will take care of it for.
+Say goodbye to manual calculations of taxes for the whole year, Peakflo will take care of it.

 - Faster tax closing.
 With the tax calculations taken care of, reconcile all accounts faster and save hundreds of man-hours better spent on more strategic tasks.

-So, are you ready to start the new year with Peakflo?
+So, are you ready to get started with Peakflo?
 Schedule a free consultation now.